Undergraduate Course

 Compulsory module

-On this module you will learn to analyse the theoretical and practical aspects of international financial markets.
-You will also learn about the development and current state of the international monetary system.
-We will investigate theories of exchange rate determination in relation to historical and current events.
-You will go on to use these theories and address issues around the development of international financial crises in order to further understand the impact they have on the wider economy.
+The impact of international financial markets on business organisations is very significant.
+On this module you will learn to analyse the theoretical and practical aspects of international financial markets, investigating the development and current state of the international monetary system.
+We will compare theories of exchange rate determination. and apply them in relation to historical and current events.
+These theories will be used to address issues around the development of international financial crises, in order to analyse and discuss the impact of different types of crises on the wider economy.

 Credits: 20